Sustainable Historic Preservation

 Preserving a building is often called the ultimate recycling project, yet preservationists commonly fight the stigma that historic buildings are inefficient and require daunting corrective measures to retrofit for energy saving devices and systems.
 Green and sustainable design has become an increasingly popular issue in both the preservation and new construction industries.
 Preservation and green goals overlap, and reconciling their differences is possible, provided that both sides strive to be as creative and flexible as possible.

-The LEED for Neighborhood Development Rating System (LEED-ND) integrates the principles of smart growth, new urbanism, and green building into the first national system for smart, green, and healthy neighborhood design.
-LEED-ND also addresses historic buildings.
+The LEED® for Neighborhood Development Rating System (LEED®-ND) integrates the principles of smart growth, new urbanism, and green building into the first national system for smart, green, and healthy neighborhood design.
+LEED®-ND also addresses historic buildings.

-1) Sustainable Sites
+Sustainable Sites

 Heat Island Reduction

-Heinz 57 Center, the former Gimbel's department store building green roofHeinz 57 Center aerial view of green roof
+Green Roof atop the Heinz 57 Center, the former Gimbel's department store building

 Heinz 57 Center, the former Gimbel's department store building; green roof.

-Photo Courtesy: Pennsylvania State Historic Preservation Office.
+Photo courtesy of Pennsylvania State Historic Preservation Office

-2) Water Efficiency
+Water Efficiency

 Reducing water use can negatively impact historic plantings and landscape features.
 Preserve historic plantings and landscape features by balancing the water goals within the building and site.

-Working Horse Farm, parts of which date from the 18th century, Fauquier County, VA.
+Working Horse Farm, parts of which date from the 18th century, Fauquier County, Virginia.
 Restricting water usage too greatly could irreparably damage the surrounding landscaping of this Virginia Country estate.
 The cultural landscape is an integral part of the historic setting, which must be respected.

-Water Use Reduction
+Outdoor Water Use Reduction

-3) Energy and Atmosphere
+Energy and Atmosphere

 Minimum Energy Performance

-Highly visible solar panel has an adverse impact on both the historic building and the surrounding historic district.
-Photos courtesy of the National Park Service.
+Highly visible solar panels can have an adverse impact on both the historic building and the surrounding historic district.

-Fire House; Pilot Point, Texas, 1906.
+Firehouse showing the use of awnings, Pilot Point, Texas, 1906.
 Historic louvers should be retained for ventilation.

 Adaptive use of a power plant in Richmond, VA retained the use of the monitor for sunlight and ventilation.